2015 Family Law Review: What A Year It’s Been

 What a year it’s been.
 Winding up the practise in South Brisbane and moving to the big smoke in March this year.

-Our merge with Aylward Game Solicitors has been very successful.
-It is great to have the experience of highly regarded commercial lawyers and to have their assistance when dealing with the complex issues which can arise in the breakup of entities, partnerships and trust and determining the best ways of restructuring such entities after a family break up.
+2015 Family Law Review: What A Year It’s Been and to have their assistance when dealing with the complex issues which can arise in the breakup of entities, partnerships and trust and determining the best ways of restructuring such entities after a family break up.
 The knowledge of the lawyers in the firm has been invaluable in dealing with the complex issues which arise from time to time.

 The Family Law section of the practise now has 2 Accredited Family Law Specialists and a very experienced family solicitor who practise exclusively in Family Law.
 We also have the benefit of a very experienced Family Law in house counsel.
 It has been invaluable to maintain the family law matters “in house” when dealing with matter in the Family Court.
 The benefits and cost savings to our clients have been appreciated.